k-10-s/EdgeBench/README.md

-Hunt Utilizing Specialized Hardware
+EdgeBench
 ====

-Ansible Playbooks to benchmark network sensor performance of embedded sized hardware
+Ansible Playbooks to optimize and benchmark edge devices / embedded sized hardware

 # Requirements:
 1. Generator machine with Ansible installed & ideally with a NIC that supports netmap native drivers